DNNCommunity/DNNDocs/content/administrators/setup/upgrade-evoq/index.md

 Even if your site is a web farm, only one server is required for the test environment.
 To avoid conflicts in a web farm, the upgrade is performed only with a single server enabled.

+ > [!Tip]
- <div class="blue-callout"><strong>Tip:</strong> Take notes about the steps you perform and the configuration settings you use, so you can repeat them exactly when you upgrade your live site.
+ > Take notes about the steps you perform and the configuration settings you use, so you can repeat them exactly when you upgrade your live site.

 After you confirm that the upgraded test site works properly, create another backup of the live database and the live file system to include changes made to the live site during your test.